polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Fork Choice Rule/Strategy

-A fork choice rule (or strategy) helps determine which chain is valid when reconciling amongst several forks within a network.
-A common fork choice rule is the [longest chain](https://paritytech.github.io/polkadot-sdk/master/sc_consensus/struct.LongestChain.html){target=\_blank}, which the chain with the highest number of blocks gets selected.
+A fork choice rule (or strategy) helps determine which chain is valid when reconciling several network forks.
+A common fork choice rule is the [longest chain](https://paritytech.github.io/polkadot-sdk/master/sc_consensus/struct.LongestChain.html){target=\_blank}, in which the chain with the highest number of blocks is selected.

 ## FRAME (Framework for Runtime Aggregation of Modularized Entities)